Yunasawa/Yunasawa-No-Library/Yunsawawa-No-Library/YのL - Tools/UI Tools/Pointable UI - PUI/PointableUI Guide.md

 If you are making an inventory system for your game and you use Button to show if the item is selected or invoke methods that be called when you clicked on the Button, then you have a very big problem, the item slot (Button) will be deselected when you click on a random place.
-Or when you make a button to delete an item, you want that when you press the button by accident, and youwant to hover it out of the button then release it to cancel the deleting action, but the Button that Unity gives you is suck?
+Or when you make a button to delete an item, you want that when you press the button by accident, and youwant to hover it out of the button then release it to cancel the deleting action, but the Button that Unity gives you is so suck?
 Here is the solution:

 A better version of Unity's Button:
 - Have more individual modes for different purposes.
 Such as